 Kelleher Family Vineyard.
-The Kelleher Family (Don and Donna) founded and have owned Brix Restaurant since 1995.
-Don chose the name brix because of its wine association; it is a unit of measurement of sugar in a soluble solution and is measured in grapes by squeezing the juice onto an instrument known as a refractometer.
+The Kelleher Family (Don and Donna) produce a limited number of wines each year, bottled under the brand Kelleher.
+They also own Brix Restaurant located on Highway 29 about 2 miles north of Yountville.
+Brix opened on March 28, 1996.
+Today their daughter Valerie and her sister Leigh oversee the operations of the restaurant and Kelleher wines.
+Don chose the name brix because of its association to wine; it is a unit of measurement of sugar in a soluble solution and is measured in grapes by squeezing the juice onto an instrument known as a refractometer.

 The inspiration to produce their own commercial wine in part came from the guests of the restaurant.
 Customers would see the pretty vineyards to the west of the restaurant and would often ask if Brix made their own wine.
 For a number of years, the Kelleher’s exclusively sold the fruit from the Brix Vineyard to other area wineries.
 However, acknowledging the quality of wines from wineries using their grapes, and realizing the potential of producing their own wines based on guest inquiries – they produced their first estate wine from the 2002 vintage.